Anti-Fraud Poster.pdf

 • Only offer courses/programmes that are justified by student numbers

-• Change the location/venue of programme offering and/or cancel
+• Change the location/venue of programme offering and/or cancel the programmes

 1. Introduction